ysymyth/ysymyth.github.io/index.md

 To anyone: I would appreciate (anonymous) [feedback](https://www.admonymous.co/ysymyth) about anything!

-To students: feel free to email me (click the paper plane, a language grounding challenge) to schedule a chat about anything!
+To students: feel free to schedule a chat about anything via email!
 I will dedicate 30min each week to this end, and priortize underrepresented groups.

 # Recent News